Skip to content

 3. Open the project (or click on Edit project settings) you want to deploy to your test / preview environment.

-5. Update your test environment with the new token
+5. Update your test environment with the new API key as STRINGTALE_API_KEY.

-7. To manage which Developers / Editors can edit text within a project, either add them to a Workspace or a Project.
+7. To manage which Editors (and Developers) can edit text within a project, add them to a Workspace or a Project.